bogdan-iamnitchi-school/ssc-vhdl-project/README.md

-#  FPGA transmits recorder audio, on a smartphone via bluetooth
+#  FPGA that transmits recorder audio, on a smartphone via bluetooth